chrismurrph/default-db-format/README.md

 ![](imgs/20180125-061344.png)

-From the second message we can see that the table `:adult/by-id` has a join `:adult/babies` that the tool thinks ought to be a vector of Idents.
+From the second complaint we can see that the table `:adult/by-id` has a join `:adult/babies` that the tool thinks ought to be a vector of Idents.
 Of course we can tell that they are Idents, just without the usual `/by-id`.
-In the first message the tool has incorrectly assumed that a root/top level join called `:baby/id` has the problem that its value is not a vector of Idents.
+In the first complaint the tool has incorrectly assumed that a root/top level join called `:baby/id` has the problem that its value is not a vector of Idents.
 Of course its premise is incorrect - `:baby/id` is not a join but a table.
 Here's a clearer view of what the table looks like in state:

 ````clojure
 :baby/id